-I thought it would be fun to make a delightful dessert for Valentine’s Day.
+I thought it would be fun to make Valentine’s Day cookies.
 And I wanted to use a fruit that would be tasty with chocolate, and make them festive, naturally pink cookies.

-I’m not big on food coloring, so I really try to avoid it — and I love how you can use real foods for color!
+I’m not big on food coloring, so I really try to avoid it — and I love how you can use a real food to make naturally pink cookies!

 - Beets — With beets, you can easily achieve many different levels of a deep, rich, pink-magenta color.